marcelocra/marcelocra/README.md

-# README

-## Licensing

-- Code: Licensed under `Apache-2.0`.
-See `LICENSE`.
-- Content: Text and original images are licensed under `CC BY-NC 4.0`.
-See `LICENSE-CONTENT`.
-- Third-party assets: Trademarks, logos, and screenshots are the property of their respective owners and are NOT covered by the above licenses.

-### Attribution Guidance

-- Please attribute content as: "Content (text and images) Copyright 2025 Marcelo Almeida (@marcelocra), licensed under CC BY-NC 4.0 — https://creativecommons.org/licenses/by-nc/4.0/" and indicate changes if you made any.

-For a friendly explainer, see `content-licensing.md`.

 ## Hey there, welcome! 👋🏽

 My name is Marcelo.
 I’m a computer engineer from ITA, a former Google engineer, full-stack developer with 16<!-- (curr_year - 2010 + 1) -->+ years of experience, and an entrepreneur.